systemd/mkosi/mkosi.md

   (aside from a few exceptions).
 Use this option to make image builds more reproducible by always using the same versions of programs to build the final image instead of whatever version is installed on the host system.
 If this option is not used, but the `mkosi.tools/` directory is found in the local directory it is automatically used for this purpose with the root directory as target.
+Note that when looking up binaries in `--tools-tree=`, only `/usr/bin` and `/usr/sbin` are considered.
+Specifically, paths specified by `--extra-search-path=` are ignored when looking up binaries in the given tools tree.

 ### Commandline-only Options